TaraT1/DevNotes/vault/js.ds&a.md

   - O(N) - Order n, Linear, Linear Scaling

     - for all inputs to algo, there will be one operation per input
-    - operation for each input
+    - as size of input increases, the time complexity also increases
     - example: looping through array of numbers

     ```js